 All steps required to transfer results from a simulation and utilize them as boundary conditions for the next simulation are performed in ANSA, with the application of the Results Mapper.
 ANSA Results Mapper is based on interpolation and the proper method can be selected from among several options.
-Enhanced with an intelligent position mechanism, the ANSA Result

-Mapper allows the mapping of information between models, which are not located in the same coordinate space.
+Enhanced with an intelligent position mechanism, the ANSA Result Mapper allows the mapping of information between models, which are not located in the same coordinate space.
 The transformation of the donor part can be automatically performed, with a simultaneous transformation of tensor results, like stress and strains.

-A modification of the model's mesh will lead to an automatic recalculation of the results, to preserve the initial values.
+Another great benefit of using the ANSA mapping algorithm is that a modification of the model's mesh will lead to an automatic recalculation of the results, to preserve the initial values.